Meet Defects Drummer Harry Jennings | TEN OF CLUBS

-These are busy times for the band - the debut album is coming soon! - so we were fortunate to get to sit down with drummer Harry Jennings, fresh from performing at Manchester’s Amplified Festival, to chat about the band, drums and Moore, Alan Moore.
+These are busy times for the band.
+We were fortunate to get to sit down with drummer Harry Jennings, fresh from performing at Manchester’s Amplified Festival, to chat about the band, drums, drummers, and Moore, Alan Moore.
+Read on!

-Music has always been part of my life.
+HARRY JENNINGS - Music has always been part of my life.
 I spent most of my younger life at gigs and wanting to play drums.
 I was inspired by watching bands like Funeral for a Friend.
-They’re my favourite and biggest influence, to this day.
+They’re my favourite and biggest influence.
 I saw them play, back in 2002.
 I would’ve been about seven years old then.

 From that day, that gig, I knew I wanted to play drums.
 I was fascinated by drums.
 They were beautiful to me: the shiny metal, the awesome sounds.